JoshDoody/joshdoody.github.io/_posts/2016-12-21-salary-increase-letter-sample.md

 ## Request your salary increase *before* you send this letter!

-I recommend requesting your salary increase in person *before* you send this letter.
-Writing your salary increase letter ahead of time is the *perfect* way to prepare for that discussion so you're sure that your case is rock solid before you make your request.
+I recommend asking for a raise in person *before* you send this salary increase letter.
+Writing your case ahead of time is the *perfect* way to prepare for that discussion so you're sure that your case is rock solid before you ask for a raise.

-After we go through each section of this salary increase letter, I'll walk you through the approval process that may happen behind the scenes so you have the full context for this letter.
+After we go through each section of this template, I'll walk you through the approval process that may happen behind the scenes so you have the full context.

 {% include /drip_forms/free-raise-course.html drip_offer_plinko="optional" %}

 ## A section-by-section review of this salary increase letter sample

-Let's walk through each section of the salary increase letter so you're comfortable with each section.
+Let's walk through each section of the salary increase letter so you're comfortable with it.
 You may already have everything you need to send your letter and request your salary increase.
 Or you may need to do some light research to fill in the blanks.

 Each section below has everything you need to complete the template, so let's get started!

 ### 1. Address

-Remember, you should send this letter *after* you have requested your salary increase from your manager.
+Remember, you should send this letter *after* asking for a raise from your manager.
 So you're addressing this letter to your manager as a follow-up to a previous conversation.

 ### 2. Subject